FoundationDB/fdb-kubernetes-operator/docs/design/implemented/automatic_replacements.md

 Users can manually replace an instance by adding it to the `processGroupsToRemove` field.
 The operator will also sometimes replace instances by its own logic, such as when changing volume sizes.
 The source of truth for what instances are going to be removed or replaced is the `pendingRemovals` field in the status.

 The operator treats replacements and removals as closely related operations.
 The spec defines the desired process counts for every process class.
-If there are currently more processes than is desired, the operator will choose to remove them, by placing them in the `pendingRemovals` field.
+If there are currently more podNames than is desired, the operator will choose to remove them, by placing them in the `pendingRemovals` field.
 Processes in that field are not counted in the current process counts.
 Conversely, if a process is placed in that field and the result would reduce the process counts before the desired value, the operator will add a new process to compensate.
 That logic is what results in a replacement.

 Replacements through the operator currently have a number of sharp edges that become sharper with more automation.